The Butterfly that Stamped

-"The Butterfly that Stamped" is part of a series of books known as Just So Stories by Rudyard Kipling.
+"The Butterfly that Stamped" is part of a series of books known as Just So Stories (1902) by Rudyard Kipling.
 These are collected short stories.
 The stories explain how things supposedly came to be.

 Plot

-“The Butterfly that Stamped” is one of the stories that is about King Solomon, his lovely wife Balkis (she is the one he is in love with, and she loves him, in most versions the others are there just because he is king and has to have more wives than anyone else), his other nine-hundred ninety nine wives, and two charming but quarrelsome butterflies.
+"The Butterfly that Stamped" is one of the stories that is about King Solomon, his lovely wife Balkis, the Queen of Sheba (she is the one he is in love with, and she loves him, in most versions the others are there just because he is king and has to have more wives than anyone else), his other nine-hundred ninety nine wives, and two charming, but quarrelsome, butterflies.

 Solomon (who mainly goes by Suleiman bin Daoud in the story) is a very wise man, but is very annoyed with his surplus wives and all their quarreling.
 He thinks they are very loud and ungrateful.
-He refuses to use his magic to do anything about it because he believes it is just showing off, something he swore to refrain from doing after an embarrassing moment when he provided a feast for all life only for it to be devoured by a sea monster named 'Small Porgies'.
+He refuses to use his magic to do anything about it because he believes it is just showing off, something he swore to refrain from doing after an embarrassing moment when he provided a feast for all life only for it to be devoured by a sea monster named "Small Porgies."

 One day, when walking in his forest, Suleiman bin Daoud stumbles upon two butterflies arguing.
-The male butterfly tells his wife he could stamp his foot and the huge palace garden would disappear in a bid to control her because she is quarreling with him, and as he tells the king you know how women are.
+The male butterfly tells his wife he could stamp his foot and the huge palace garden would disappear in a bid to control her because she is quarreling with him, and as he tells the king "you know how women are."
 Suleiman bin Daoud finds the claim amusing and calls the butterfly over.
 After asking the butterfly why he lied, he tells the butterfly that if he has to, he will help him.